scobanera/Mars-Rovers/README.md

 ## User Interface

-The user interface is created using HTML, CSS and JavaScript, It makes use of the Navigation API to create, delete, and move rovers.
+The user interface is created using HTML, CSS and JavaScript.
+It makes use of the Navigation API to create, delete, and move rovers.

 It can be accessed here: https://user-interface-dot-scobanera-mars-rover-ibm.rj.r.appspot.com/